The Grantchester Mysteries

 St Andrew & St Mary Church in the village of Grantchester, which features in The Grantchester Mysteries short stories.

-The Grantchester Mysteries is a series of cosy mystery crime fiction books of short stories by the British author James Runcie, beginning during the 1950s in Grantchester, a village near Cambridge in England.
+The Grantchester Mysteries is a series of cosy mystery crime fiction books of short stories by the British author James Runcie, set in the years during and after the 1950s in Grantchester, a village near Cambridge in England.
 The books feature the clergyman-detective Canon Sidney Chambers, an Honorary Canon of Ely Cathedral.

 History

 The first volume in the series, Sidney Chambers and the Shadow of Death, was published in 2012.
 The book comprises six short standalone mysteries.
 The second, Sidney Chambers and the Perils of the Night, was published in 2013.

 Titles

 The books in the series include: